Madame Spy (1934 film)

 Madame Spy is a 1934 American adventure film directed by Karl Freund and starring Fay Wray, Oscar Apfel, Edward Arnold and Nils Asther.
 The film was produced and distributed by Universal Pictures.
 It is a remake of the 1932 film Under False Flag which was produced by Deutsche Universal, the German subsidiary of the studio, and was itself based on a novel of the same title by Max W. Kimmich.

-Synopsis
+Plot

 Maria is married to Captain Franck of German Intelligence.
 He does not know she is a Russian assigned to spy on him.
 When he is told to uncover a leak, he vows revenge on his wife.